 Bayer wants a settlement agreement that deprives people who have not even gotten cancer yet from their right to bring a claim down the road.
 That will not happen, and it could be a problem.
 Still, I personally don’t think Bayer will hold up the settlement for anything.
 They know this litigation is a threat to their very existence.
 If that means swallowing and dealing with a smaller amount of claims down the road, I think the bite that bullet.
 But we could find out soon, hopefully in March 2020.

 If My Case Settles, When Would I Get My Money?

 Here is the bad news most people do not fully understand.
-The settlement of mass tort cases is a time-consuming process.
+The settlement of mass tort cases is a time-consuming process and COVID-19 has made it that much worse.
 When you would get your settlement money is unknown.
 But if I had to guess, I would say sometimes in 2021.

 If You Have a Claim, Please Call a Lawyer NOW!

 There are potential statute of limitations issues with many claims filed at this point moving forward.
 This does not mean you don’t have a claim.
 But I’m imploring you, if you or a family member may want to bring a claim for compensatory damages, call a lawyer today.
 You can reach me at 800-553-8082 or you can get a free consultation online.